Care

 4 Ways to Get Rust Off a Knife

-No worries if your favorite knives are turning a bit oxidized, as there are several ways to get rust off a knife and get the new-knife look again.
+Even the best-made blades have the potential to get rusty—especially knives made from carbon or Damascus steel, which have an especially high corrosion risk.
+The good news is, this doesn't mean your knife is ruined.
+You have several options to get rust off a knife and get the new-knife look again.
 Here, we offer a few of our favorite tips about how to get rust off a knife.

 What Causes Knives to Rust?

-Luckily though, the small rust spots on your knives are not dangerous at all.
-And while it may not be as attractive as it once was, it can still be safely used with food.
-Be careful of excessive rust stains though, as this can begin to add impurities to your food and can also eventually make the knife unusable if it gets too rusty.
+Luckily though, the small rust spots that may have developed on your lesser-used knives are not dangerous at all.
+While it may not be as attractive as it once was, a knife sporting a small rust spot not on the cutting edge can still be safely used with food.
+That said, be careful of excessive rust or rust on the cutting edge, as this can begin to add impurities to your food (and can also eventually make the knife unusable).

 How to Clean Rust Off Your Knives